jupyter/nbgrader/nbgrader/docs/source/plugins/zipcollect-plugin.rst

 FileNameCollector plugin
 ------------------------

-Apply a named group regular expression to each filename, received from the :class:`~nbgrader.apps.zipcollectapp.ZipCollectApp`, and return ``None`` if the file should be skipped or a dictionary that, at the very least, contains the ``student_id`` and ``file_id`` key value pairs; and optionally contains the ``timestamp`` key value pair, for example:
+Apply a named group regular expression to each filename received from the :class:`~nbgrader.apps.zipcollectapp.ZipCollectApp` and return ``None`` if the file should be skipped or a dictionary that, at the very least, contains the ``student_id`` and ``file_id`` key value pairs; and optionally contains the ``timestamp`` key value pair, for example: